Who is Dejiki?

 I’ll just be frank: I’m not trying to make money out of my blog, or become famous out of it.
 I would rather connect to a small, dedicated audience than have a large share of readers who are indifferent to what I write about.
 I’m also not that free to stir up the hive for the sake of blog traffic – that is just boring, don’t you agree?

 Why should I engage Dejiki.com?

 If you are looking for a blogger with a large following and hoping to catch on the reach, you have reached the wrong person.
-I am also unable to accept to every single invitation I receive because I cannot have Dejiki.com turn into a soulless blog that covers everything under the sun but actually tells nothing.
+I am also unable to accept to every single invitation I receive because I cannot have Dejiki.com turn into a blog that covers everything under the sun.

 But if you are looking for someone who, driven by a certain passion for detail and perfection, can deliver top-quality photos and writing, please contact me at the soonest.

 Can you write a review or an article about my company, its products or services?

 You are welcomed to write in to me, but please understand that I am limited to writing reviews and features on brands, products and services that are relevant to other entries on my blog.

 I cannot write reviews on products based on press kits, spec sheets or “images” of products, unless the product in question is digital in form (e.g: online services).
 I understand that some blogs do this sort of bizarre “virtual” reviews, but this will never be practised on Dejiki.com

 Why did you not respond to my emails?
 Don’t you want to work with me / my client?

 As a full-time undergraduate at a certain… very competitive university in Singapore, I am often bogged down with academic projects.
 I often leave a lot of emails hanging (even when they are specifically addressed to me) and I apologise for the lack of prompt responses (and lack of etiquette for non-response).
 But just remember this: unless I have specifically said No, it’s not a No.